TAIEF-HASAN/TAIEF-HASAN/README.md

 ###

 <h2 align="left">Hi 👋!
-My name is Taief Hasan and I'm a Software Engineer, Quality Assurance, from Bangladesh.</h2>
+My name is Taief Hasan and I'm a Software Engineer, Quality Assurance from Bangladesh.</h2>

 ###